Skip to content

 Testing your component

-You're free to play around with your component on the local instance of the docs site by running yarn docs:dev; however, you may also want to test your local changes in a consuming application.
+You're free to play around with your component on the local instance of the docs site by running pnpm docs:dev; however, you may also want to test your local changes in a consuming application.

 1. Run yarn link from the root of the Kongponents repository